DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/05-Exploration.md

 **Folk Psychology**

-!!! info "Folk Psychology"
+> [!info] Folk Psychology
+>
-	Humans can explain and predict behaviour and mental state of others.
+> Humans can explain and predict behaviour and mental state of others.

 To solve hard problems, we may need our planners recognise the "intention" and "motivation" behind the problem and environment.